Merchiston: Transportation

-On the fringes of the area where it meets Craiglockhart (to the west) is the suburban railway line, which is mooted for reopening.
+On the fringes of the area where it meets Craiglockhart (to the west) is the South Suburban railway line, which closed to passenger traffic in 1962.
 To the north of the area is the Union Canal.
 North of the canal (in the area sometimes known as North Merchiston or Shandon and sometimes taken to be part of Polwarth) is the site of the former Merchiston railway station, a railway station on the now-closed Caledonian Railway line to Edinburgh Princes Street railway station.